FeralFlows/wild-etal_2021_earthsfuture/README.md

 ```

-**Notes:* More details of setting up Python using PyCharm for Xanthos, Demeter, and Tethys can be found in this [PyCharm setup tutorial](docs/Python_setup_for_xanthos_demeter_tethys.md).
+**Note:* More details of setting up Python using PyCharm for Xanthos, Demeter, and Tethys can be found in this [PyCharm setup tutorial](docs/Python_setup_for_xanthos_demeter_tethys.md).
 You can also go to Github page for each model listed in [Contributing Models](#contributing-models) for more information.

 ***File Replacement***\
 For downloaded models from DOI links provided in [Contributing Models](#contributing-models) section, most of the input dataset in terms of a single GCM/RCP scenario (i.e., MIROC-ESM-CHEM forced by RCP 6.0) selected in the Argentina study is included, except for Xanthos due to large size of the dataset.
 Follow the steps below to add data into the downloaded xanthos folder.